 * Paul Ceglia sued Facebook, claiming ownership stake

-Facebook, the world’s No. 1 Internet social network with more than 500 million users, has previously said the contract Ceglia attached to his lawsuit was a fabrication and has characterized him as an “inveterate scam artist.”
+Facebook, the world’s No. 1 Internet social network with more than 500 million users, has said that Ceglia’s contract is a forgery and has characterized Ceglia as an “inveterate scam artist.”

-An attorney for Ceglia did not immediately return a call for comment.
+An attorney for Ceglia did not immediately respond to a request for comment.

 The case is Ceglia v.
 Zuckerberg et al, U.S. District Court, Western District of New York, No. 10-00569.
 (Reporting by Dan Levine, editing by Gerald E. McCormick)